Ayushverma8/Group-Project_CSCI-5308/password_vault_backend/notes/README.md

 This directory is responsible for the overall management of notes feature including its creation, retrieval, updation, deletion, API calls and Model formations.

-Description of working of each of the Classes and Methods in this directory(along with file utils.py) is provided as below:
+Description of working of each of the Classes and Methods in this directory is provided as below:

 1) class NotesConfig(AppConfig):
    The class initializes a notes model for the Application Configuration Object.